 - Once dry they will be firm.
 Gently shake or blow off any crumbs.

 5. Achy Muscle Soothing Bath Bomb

-Using a spray bottle, spritz water to moisten mixture as you stir.
+- Using a spray bottle, spritz water to moisten the mixture as you stir.
 The mixture should be crumbly, but hold when squeezed.

-Scoop mixture into bomb molds and press firmly.
-Allow to set and dry at least 4 hours in a cool, dry area.
+- Scoop mixture into bomb molds and press firmly.
+Allow to set and dry for at least 4 hours in a cool, dry area.

 6. Golden Touch of Midas Bath Bomb

-Note: This is a little more labor intensive but is really a great effect when you are done.
+This is a little more labor-intensive but is really a great effect when you are done.
 This will leave the bather with a golden sparkle on the skin and might have some in the tub but it washes out easily.
-Also this will make 6-8 bath bombs per recipe.
+This will make six to eight bath bombs per recipe.

 - In a large bowl, add the baking soda and citric acid.
 Use your hands to break up any clumps.

-- Pour the meadowfoam oil and cocoa butter in a heat safe container and place in the microwave using 30 second bursts until the cocoa butter is completely melted.
+- Pour the meadowfoam oil and cocoa butter into a heat-safe container and place in the microwave using 30-second bursts until the cocoa butter is completely melted.
 Add the mixture of melted oils into the dry ingredients.
 You may want to allow the oils to cool slightly, as you need they could burn your hands during the next step if they are extremely hot.

 - Use your hands to work the oils throughout the dry ingredients.
 Continue to mix until the oils and dry ingredients are completely combined.
 This may take several minutes.

 - Add about 10-12 drops of the Coral Orange La Bomb into the mixture and begin working the colorant throughout the mixture.
 This can take a few minutes, just keep mixing!
 Add more colorant if you’d like the color to be a little more saturated.